nonshalant/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+- The useRouteMatch hook attempts to match the current URL in the same way that a <Route> would.
+It’s mostly useful for getting access to the match data without actually rendering a <Route>.

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?

+- It is a way of making sure that the information that a user enters into a form is the required information, and not just anything they want to input.
+You never want to trust the client to do the right thing!

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.

+- The goal with end to end testing is to simulate a real world scenario of testing the functionality and performance of your application.

 ## Instructions